 - Keep in fridge if you are not serving right away. or freeze for up to 6-8 weeks in ziplock bag.

-If you want these cakes to be more like a pudding/cake just use 3 eggs but keep the chia.
+- If you want these cakes to be more like a pudding/cake, just use 3 eggs and use the chia seeds.

 So what’s the last that your made from quinoa?
 Ever blended to bake or make quinoa cakes?